SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.7.1 Write

-In order to make Write operations a little cleaner, `CredHubClient.WriteAsync<T>()` expects a request object that descends from `CredentialSetRequest`.
+If you already have a credential that you want to store in CredHub, use a Write request. `CredHubClient.WriteAsync<T>()` expects a request object that descends from `CredentialSetRequest`.
 There is a `[Type]SetRequest` class for each credential type (e.g. `ValueSetRequest`, `PasswordSetRequest`, etc).
 The SetRequest family of classes include optional parameters for overwriting existing values and setting permissions in addition to value properties for the credential.
 Include the type of credential you are requesting to write to CredHub in the T parameter so the compiler knows the return type.

 ```csharp
 var setValueRequest = new ValueSetRequest("sampleValueCredential", "someValue");